glycerine/goq/README.md

  * d) cd $GOPATH/src/github.com/glycerine/goq; make; go test -v

 Goq was built using BDD, so the test suite has good coverage.
+If go test -v reports *any* failures, please file an issue.

 pre-requsites to install first